 8) When your treatment is completed, you will be escorted to the secretariat to make the payment.
 We encourage you to use Interac or a credit card when paying the bill.

-We invite you to familiarize yourself with these new procedures so that the return is safe for everyone.
 We know we can count on your full cooperation as always.